Mining One Bitcoin: Time, Difficulty, and Profitability

 Can mining difficulty decrease?

 Yes, but it's as rare as a solar eclipse.
-Difficulty drops only when miners mass-exit: power outages, bans (China 2021), or price crashes so deep that even efficient hardware operates at a loss.
+Difficulty drops only when miners mass-exit because of power outages, bans (China 2021), or price crashes so deep that even efficient hardware operates at a loss.
 In early 2026, we witnessed exactly that — winter storms in Texas knocked out hashrate, and difficulty fell nearly 20% over three months.
 For survivors, it's a temporary breather.
 For the network power, it's just another adjustment.